 27. Piazza San Giovanni di Dio

-If you want an authentic Roman market experience, head to San Giovanni in the Monteverde neighborhood.
-More gritty and less atmospheric than Fiori, this is where Romans come to shop for fresh produce, meat, fish, and more.
+For a more authentic Roman market experience, head to Piazza San Giovanni in the Monteverde neighbourhood.
+Less touristy than Campo de' Fiori, it’s where locals shop for fresh produce, fish, meats, and more.

 Picturesque bridges